* This is the Consumer Version. *

 People who may develop a severe infestation include

 Severe infestations cause large areas of thickened, crusted skin (particularly on the palms and soles in adults and on the scalp in children) that do not itch.

 Usually, itching and the appearance of bumps and burrows are all that are needed to make a diagnosis of scabies.
 Sometimes doctors use a lens to magnify the skin and make the burrows visible.
 However, doctors often confirm the presence of mites, eggs, or mite feces by taking a scraping from the bumps or burrows and looking at it under a microscope.

 For older children and adults, scabies can be cured by applying a cream containing permethrin or a lotion containing lindane to the entire body from the neck down and washing it off after 8 to 14 hours.
 This treatment is repeated a week later.

-For infants and young children, permethrin is applied to the head and neck, and the skin around the eyes and mouth is avoided.
+For infants and young children, permethrin is applied to the head and neck, avoiding the skin around the eyes and mouth, and over the entire body.
 The skinfolds, fingernails, toenails, and the navel should be thoroughly treated.
 Mittens can be put on infants to keep them from putting permethrin in their mouth.

 Lindane is not recommended for children under age 2, pregnant or lactating women, or people with a seizure disorder because of possible toxic side effects.